kiwisincebirth/TRS-80-MODEL-1-K/PARTS_GUIDE.md

 # Parts Guide

+This guide serves as a parts reference, providing additional details for some of the more difficult or optional parts of the build.
+Please refer to the BOM for the official part list, and the [Ordering Guide](./ORDERING.MD) which explains how to place an order

 ## Hard to Find Parts

-### Z80 CPU
+### ZILOG Z80 CPU

-The part is no longer in production, and needs to obtained seperatly.
-Preference if for:
+The part is no longer in production, and needs to obtained separately.
+Preference is for:
 * CMOS variant, but this is not critical since older NMOS TTL is compatible
 * 6MHz since it is possible to overclock the computer to 5.3Mhz